effil/effil/README.md

 ## Thread cancellation and pausing
 The [`effil.thread`](#runner--effilthreadfunc) can be paused and cancelled using corresponding methods of thread object [`thread:cancel()`](#threadcanceltime-metric) and [`thread:pause()`](#threadpausetime-metric).
-Thread that you try to interrupt can be interrupted in two execution points: explicit and implicit.
+Thread that you try to interrupt can be interrupted in three execution points: explicit, implicit and blocking calls.
   - Explicit points are [`effil.yield()`](#effilyield)
       <details>
       <summary>Example of explicit interruption point</summary>